Where is Animal Control located?

 My animal bit someone – what do I do?

-The bite should be reported by calling Animal Control at 243-6040 or Providence Police at 272-3121 the animal must be placed in quarantine for a period of 10 days.
+The bite should be reported by calling Animal Control at 401-243-6040 or Providence Police at 401-272-1111 the animal must be placed in quarantine for a period of 10 days.
 This quarantine is required even if the animal has been vaccinated for rabies.
-You may be able to keep the animal at your home under certain circumstances and if the license and rabies vaccination are current.
+You may be able to keep the animal at your home under certain circumstances and if the animal is licensed with the City and rabies vaccinations are current.
 If you don’t have a current license or a current rabies vaccination, under certain circumstances you can either board the animal at a veterinarian’s office or have it quarantined at Animal Control at your expense.
-Different protocols apply depending on rabies vaccine status, severity of the bite and bites coming from wild animals.
+Different protocols apply depending on rabies vaccine status, the severity of the bite and bites coming from wild animals.

 What are the liabilities concerning property damage or personal injury and my pet?

 Any property damage or personal injury caused by an animal is the responsibility of the owner of the animal causing the damage or injury per state statute.
-There is an ordinance relating to property damage or injury to another animal.
-However, there is no ordinance relating to personal injury or medical cost.
-Your options for recovery of personal injury expenses are home owners or health insurance coverage, small claim court, or a personal attorney.
+There is an ordinance relating to property damage or injury to another animal however, there is no ordinance relating to personal injury or medical cost.
+Your options for recovery of personal injury expenses are homeowners or health insurance coverage, small claims court, or a personal attorney.

 What warrants a “barking dog” complaint?